Ahimtar/ltl2sdba/README.md

 Installation
 ============
-`make` should be enough to compile LTL2SDBA.
+Use the `make` command to compile LTL2SDBA.

 Usage
 =====
 Use `./ltl2sdba -f 'formula to translate'`, for example `./ltl2sdba -f "F(b | GFa)"`
-See `./ltl2sdba -h` for more information.
+See `./ltl2sdba -h` for options and more information.